HCL-TECH-SOFTWARE/dependency-injection/README.md

 <target-folder>/default> executable -URTS_DEBUG=quit
 ```

-The application prints 10 log messages with 2 or 0.5 seconds interval, either with or without timestamps.
+The application prints 10 log messages with a 2 or 0.5 seconds interval, either with or without timestamps.